ShawnSagiv/Motion-Informatic-Backend-Challenge/README.md

 ## Installation

-STEP 1: build the docker-image using build.sh script or pull it from artifactory (if we have we can push it) NOTE!: the build script is to build it locally on macOS machine. for other OS need adjustment according.
+1. build the docker-image using build.sh script or pull it from artifactory (if we have we can push it) NOTE!: the build script is to build it locally on macOS machine. for other OS need adjustment according.
-STEP 2: deploy the system using deploy.sh script.
+2. deploy the system using deploy.sh script.
 NOTE!: you need port 5001 will be available on the hosted machine.
+3. entrypoint.sh is the deploy entrypoint, which upload the DB and the flask server.

 ## Clone the repository.